eyaler/avatars4all/README.md

 # avatars4all
 Live real-time avatars from your webcam in the browser.
-No special hardware or installation needed.
+No dedicawted hardware or software installation needed.
 A pure Google Colab implementation for First-order-motion-model and Avatarify.

 ![GUI](gonzo_gui.png)